-Men going their own way (MGTOW) is a trend in the U.S. According to a poll conducted by The Washington Post, nearly one in 10 American men between the ages of 18 and 34 identifies as a man going his own way.
+Men going their own way (MGTOW) is a trend in the U.S. According to a poll conducted by The Washington Post, nearly one in 10 American men between 18 and 34 identifies as a man going his own way.
 MGTOW or Men Going Their Way means different things to different people.

 Still, according to a recent article in U.S. News and World Report, “that guys should be able to enjoy lives free from feminist influence.”